chadgauth/portfolio/src/content/blog/git-good.md

 ---
-title: 'Dr. GitGood or: How I learned to Stop Worrying and Love the Refactor'
+title: 'Dr. GitGood or:'
+subtitle: 'How I learned to Stop Worrying and Love the Refactor'
 description: |
   We explore the value of refactoring and Dr. GitGood's metamorphosis from fearing refactoring to embracing it, all with a sprinkle of "Dr. Strangelove" references.
 pubDate: 'Jul 08 2022'
-heroImage: '/blog-placeholder-3.jpg'
+heroImage: '/dr_refactor.jpg'
 ---

 Legacy code can often mimic a Cold War-era system - tangled and complex.
 Here, we follow the journey of developer Dr. GitGood as he navigates this maze, learning to appreciate the art of refactoring.
 Just like the classic satire "Dr. Strangelove" humorously tackles a nuclear crisis, we take a witty look at the serious issue of technical debt.